praveentitusf/MLOps-Project-2025-Flower-Classification/README.md

 >
 > Answer:We used a virtual environment to isolate the project's dependencies from the system-wide Python packages, ensuring a clean and conflict-free setup.
 To manage dependencies across different stages of the project, we maintained separate requirement files: preprocess_requirements.txt, train_requirements.txt, backend_requirements.txt, and frontend_requirements.txt.
 These files allow new team members to easily install the necessary packages for each component.

->Additionally, we created Dockerfiles to containerize the application, ensuring consistent environments across development, testing, and deployment.
+> Additionally, we created Dockerfiles to containerize the application, ensuring consistent environments across development, testing, and deployment.
 Instead of manually installing dependencies, users can simply build and run the Docker containers, which encapsulate all setup steps for each module.

 ### Question 5

 > **We expect that you initialized your project using the cookiecutter template.
 Explain the overall structure of your**
 > **code.
 What did you fill out?
 Did you deviate from the template in some way?**
 >
-> Answer: Project structure: used Cookie-cutter template, and kept only the relevant folder.
+> Answer: Project structure: used Cookie-cutter template, and kept only the relevant folders.
 ```
 mlopspj/
     ├── .dvc/                        <- DVC cache and metadata